 Creating a platform that provides users with an omnichannel experience to foster growth and economic expansion

-I conducted semi-structured interviews, helped design and analyze a survey, created wireframes of divergent designs, ideated final design concept, led user testing of initial prototype and usability testing of final prototype along with heuristic evaluations with experts.
+I engineered and executed a research plan which included conducting semi-structured interviews, designing and analyzing surveys, creating wireframes of divergent designs, and ideating final design concept.
+I also led user testing of initial prototype and usability testing of final prototype along with heuristic evaluations with experts.

 Since its formation in 2010, Square has come a long way by providing technological tools and interventions that have enabled business owners in handling and managing the financial aspect of their business in a manner that encourages economic empowerment and expansion.
 With the vision of continuing to contribute to economic expansion, Square now has the goal of developing an "omnichannel experience" for sellers - a way for smaller sellers to expand their customer scope and online presence without necessarily having to create an online store from scratch.